-Be forewarned, take extra caution when using some of these methods or you could easily wind up poking an eye out.
+Be forewarned, take extra caution when using some of these methods or you could easily wind up poking an eye out with the foil covering or the wine cork itself.
 While you can open wine without a corkscrew, some of these methods are less than practical.
-Worse comes to worse if you don't have a wine key stick to a champagne or sparkling wine or better yet, a screw cap.
+Worse comes to worst if you don't have a wine key stick to champagne or sparkling wine or better yet, a screw cap.

 1. Hammer and Screw Method

 When your corkscrew has gone missing, grab the old trusty hammer and a long screw to get popping.
 This is one of the easier methods on the list, but it will take a bit of strength.
 To do this properly, screw into the cork - preferably with a screwdriver - then place the backside of the hammer in between and pull out the cork.

 If you're one to get a bit nervous watching people use sharp objects to pry something open, then you may want to leave this to the pros.
 Like it sounds, take a serrated knife (like a steak knife) and jam the blade into the cork at a 45-degree angle.
 Twist the knife upwards until the cork starts to come out.
 If you're having trouble, once the cork is about an inch out remove the knife and stick it in the side of the cork.
 Twist in a circular motion again until the cork pops out.

 3. Use Your Keys